nrfconnect/sdk-nrf/scripts/uart_terminal/README.rst

 ********

 Once started, the script checks for existing serial connections by running the ``nrfjprog --com`` command in the background.
-It then starts a terminal connection for each DK's COM port with number corresponding to the one specified in the :file:`get_serial_ports.py` file.
+It then starts a terminal connection for each DK's COM port with the number corresponding to the one specified in the :file:`get_serial_ports.py` file.
-By default, the terminal connection is opened for the COM port of the application core (``VCOM0``).
+By default, the terminal connection is opened for the virtual COM port (VCOM) of the application core (``VCOM0``).

 Requirements
 ************